MBartner/imessage-attachment-cleaner/ReadMe.md

 ```

 ## Restoring backups
-* Open a terminal and cavigate to your root directory
+* Open a terminal and navigate to your root directory
 ```shell
 cd /
 tar -xzf <backup file name>.tar.gz